jsdelivr/globalping-cli/README.md

 After learning the basics, you may also be interested in these extra features, which provide additional control over your measurements.

-#### Set a test timeout

-Use `--timeout` to set how long each probe may spend running a test.
-The value must be between 5 and 30 seconds.

-The CLI waits up to 10 seconds beyond the timeout reported by the API to allow for communication and measurement finalization.
-If the API does not report a timeout, the CLI waits up to 45 seconds.

 #### Reselect probes

 You can select the same probes used in a previous measurement by passing the measurement ID to the `--from` flag.